 Information for depositors

-The Cathedral Archives collects according to its collecting policy.
+The Cathedral Archives collects according to the Cathedral’s Collection Development policy.
 Material can be accepted as a gift, loan (deposit) or bequest.
 See here for our gift and loan agreements.
 Please contact us to arrange the delivery of new material.